gmac/graphql-breadth-exec/README.md

 _**The proof-of-concept algorithm for Shopify's _GraphQL Cardinal_ engine**_

 GraphQL requests have two dimensions: _depth_ and _breadth_.
-The depth dimension is finite as defined by the request document, while the breadth dimension scales by the width of the response data (and can grow extremely large).
+The depth dimension is finite as defined by the request document, while the breadth dimension scales by the width of response data (and can grow extremely large).

 ![Breadth/Depth](./images/graphql-axes.png)

 Traditional GraphQL implementations execute _depth-first_, which resolves every field of every object in the response individually, making resolver overhead (resolver calls, tracing, intermediary promises) scale by **depth × breadth**.
-To execute _breadth-first_, we instead resolve each selection depth only once with an aggregated breadth of objects, so resolver overhead now scales by **depth-only**.
+By executing _breadth-first_, we instead resolve each selection depth only once with an aggregated set of objects, so resolver overhead scales by **depth-only**.

 ![Execution flows](./images/exec-flow.png)

-The breadth-first design makes processing list repetitions considerably faster.
+This breadth-first design makes processing list repetitions considerably faster.

 ```shell
 graphql-ruby (depth): 140002 resolvers